 Now that you know what is most important, you will want to eliminate or take a break from activities or responsibilities, even if just for a season.
 There are seasons to life and you can’t do everything at once.
 This means learning to say “no” to many things.
 I want to do it all, and I want my children to have every opportunity to grow and learn.
 But it is unrealistic to try to do everything.
 This could be as simple as saying you can’t bring a meal to a family who just had a baby this time.
 Maybe you can skip enrolling your child in soccer this season.
 Or it could be letting go of a commitment for the year – not tutoring or teaching Sunday school this year.
 For me, the biggest way I set some limits was in taking a year off from any homeschool group.
 Since I was so involved in our CC group, this took a lot off of my plate.
 I was now only responsible for my own family and could make up a schedule to fit our needs and desires.

-DO YOU NEED TO GET YOUR GROOVE BACK FOR THE NEXT HOMESCHOOL YEAR?
+GET YOUR GROOVE GOING FOR THE NEXT HOMESCHOOL YEAR!!!

 JOIN OUR COURSE “HOW TO THRIVE (NOT JUST SURVIVE) AS A HOMESCHOOL MOM“!!